-The mission of the Si View Metropolitan Park District is to work in partnership with the Community to preserve historic Si View Park and provide opportunities to enhance the quality of life through the facilitation of recreation programs and parks in the Snoqualmie Valley.
+The mission of the Si View Metropolitan Park District is to work in partnership with the Community to enhance the quality of life through the facilitation of recreation programs and parks in the Snoqualmie Valley.

 Si View Metropolitan Park District was formed in 2003 when the historic Si View Community Center and Pool faced closure by King County due to budget shortfall.
 As an independent, regional unit of government similar to a fire, hospital or school district, formation of the District allows local control of Si View Park, Pool and Community Center.
 The District covers approximately 17,300 acres or 27 square miles, including the city of North Bend and Fire District 38, in unincorporated King County.
 A five member Board of Commissioners govern the District.
 Commissioners serve six-year staggered terms and are the legislative body responsible for adopting the District budget and developing goals, policies and regulations which guide the District’s future.

 The District has earned strong community support, and continues to work hard to improve the quality of life for residents by investing in parks infrastructure.
-Since 2005, over $10 million has been dedicated to facility and park improvements to ensure facilities are ready to serve today’s community as well as future generations.
-The historic Si View Community Center has been rehabilitated, Si View Park renovated with new playgrounds, sports fields and amenities, Tollgate Farm Park developed with trails, playground and amenities, and the Tollgate Farmhouse rehabilitation initiated.
 These improvements have been possible through the generous support of the community at the ballot box, collaborative partnerships with neighboring agencies, successful grant proposals and fiscally responsible planning by the District.
 Since 2005, over $15 million has been dedicated to facility and park improvements to ensure facilities are ready to serve today’s community as well as future generations.
-The District’s Comprehensive Plan has recently been updated, establishing a path forward for enabling and enhancing high quality, community-driven parks, trails, open spaces and recreational opportunities, and the 2018 $14.8M Capital Bond passage set the plan in motion to connect and protect our parks for our growing community.
+The District’s 2017 Comprehensive Plan Update established a path forward for enabling and enhancing high quality, community-driven parks, trails, open spaces and recreational opportunities, and the 2018 $14.8M Capital Bond passage set the plan in motion to connect and protect our parks for our growing community.

 The District is guided by community input, including surveys, feedback from patrons and public meetings.
 Your input is greatly valued and welcome.
 Please call (425) 831-1900 to contact us for more information.